ht-oliver/eds223-hw1/README.md

 ## Contents
 ```

-├── data: Data is not present in repository.
-See Data Access section
+├── data: # Data is not present in repository.
+See Data Access section for download instructions
 │   ├── ejscreen
 │   ├── GL250515_lam
 │   └── tl_2017_26_place